OmAvhad/vrv-rbac/README.md

 ## Example Use Case: CMS for a News Website

-In this case, a CMS is used by a news agency to manage articles, ediors, authors and more.
+In this case, a CMS is used by a news agency to manage articles, editors, authors and more.
 Different roles would have different access permissions.
 Some example roles might include:

 ### Admin
 - Full access to all content, users, and settings.